whalebone/wb-docs/en/reporting.rst

 * MINUTES: timeframe in minutes (Default=10)

 Threats - count during intervals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+This alert is sent if the percentage of threat records is higher than the set time period.
+Parameters:

+* MINUTES: time window in minutes (default=15)

+* TRESHOLD: number of events in the time window for triggering the alert, this is a percentage change (default=100).

+* LOG_TYPE: (default=*): filters by event type (audit/block)

 Threats - event detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+This alert is sent in the case of a new entry in the threats page according to the specified threat type and action performed.
+Parameters:

+* LOG_TYPE: (Default=*): filters by action type (audit/block)

+* THREAT_TYPE: (Default=*): filters by type of threat detected

 Threats - newly blocked domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+This alert is sent if the resolver detects a newly blocked threat within the specified time frame.
+Parameters:

+* DAYS: Number of days on which newly blocked domains will be searched (default=30)

+* DOMAIN_WILDCARD: Include only the following comma-separated domains in the alert(Default=*)